joshuacc/prose-for-programmers/manuscript/process.md

 You'll likely want to read the unit multiple times to answer these questions.
 For a longer unit, one read per question -- or even more -- may be appropriate.

-{blurb, class: tip}
-#### Tip: Try different contexts
+T> #### Tip: Try different contexts
+T>

-Reading in a different context than you usually write in can help you to see things differently and spot problems more easily.
+T> Reading in a different context than you usually write in can help you to see things differently and spot problems more easily.
-For example, if you usually write at a computer, try printing your document out on paper, or even reading it out loud.
+T> For example, if you usually write at a computer,
-{/blurb}
+T> try printing your document out on paper,
+T> or even reading it out loud.

 ### Plan your corrections